-“You shall read what you can of it (Quran), and observe the Salat, give the Zakat, and lend God a loan of righteousness.”
+Read what you can of it (Quran), observe the Salat, give the Zakat and lend God a loan of righteousness.
 73:20

 We also read:

-Once again the words"do not hasten it"and also"once we recite it (to you), you shall follow such a Quran" indicate that Muhammad was not expected to follow anything until it had been revealed to him.
-This applies to Salat or any other Quranic command.
+Once again, all the above words confirm that Muhammad was not allowed to follow anything until it had been revealed to him.
+This applies to all what is in the Quran, and thus it includes the details of the Salat or any other Quranic command.

-New Hadith followers's say: "Quran does not have the details, Quran deals only with the corrections. the details are inherited and passed down from the time of Abraham".
+New 'came from Abraham' sect say: "Quran does not have all the details, rather, the Quran deals only with the corrections.
+The details are inherited and passed down from the time of Abraham".